giokok-test/simulate-rl/README.md

 When a log directory is set, periodic checkpoints created with ``--checkpoint-every`` are stored under ``<log-dir>/checkpoints``.
-The logs also record a breakdown of the pursuer reward into shaping, alignment and terminal components as well as the fractions of each termination type aggregated over ``training.outcome_window`` episodes.
+The logs also record a breakdown of the pursuer reward into shaping, alignment, cone and terminal components as well as the fractions of each termination type aggregated over ``training.outcome_window`` episodes.
 When running multiple environments in parallel the average minimum distance to the evader and mean episode length are logged under